artmetla/DejaView/test/cts/README.md

-This directory contains the CTS tests for the Perfetto library.
+This directory contains the CTS tests for the DejaView library.

 # Background
 For information about what CTS is, please go to